beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 ## Authentication Signature

 Another thing that tripped us up was the process for authenticating the Cloudinary image upload request.
-Cloudinary requires that you generate an authentication signature on the server and pass it to the client *before* initializing the file upload.
-It wasn't clear from the Cloudinary documentation *why* this needed to be done or what was actually required to do it.
+Cloudinary requires that you generate an authentication signature on the server and pass it to the client *before* initializing the file upload widget.
+It wasn't clear from the documentation *why* this needed to be done or what was actually required to do it.

-It also seemed counter-intuitive at first that we were depending on the Rails API for something that was supposedly 100% client-side, but from a security standpoint, it makes perfect sense.
 The authentication signature is a property that is sent to Cloudinary with the images, and is used to authenticate your request.
+It seemed counter-intuitive at first that we were depending on the Rails API for something that was supposedly 100% client-side.
+From a security standpoint, it makes perfect sense because the private key would not be private if it was included in the JavaScript source code.

 When the page loads, our application makes a request to the server (via the Cats view) that generates an authentication signature.
 I've omitted the [controller code to generate the JSON](https://github.com/beerlington/cats-api/blob/master/app/controllers/v1/cloudinary_params_controller.rb), but the request will look something like this: